Plebidonax deltoides: South Australia

 The Ngarrindjeri people had long used pipi, which they called kuti, as an important source of protein in their diet.
-Cooked on hot coals or in mud ovens, they were eaten on the beach.
+Cooked on hot coals or in mud ovens, kuti was eaten on the beach.
 Numerous ancient shell middens still in evidence around the Coorong and Goolwa beaches, as well as areas now underwater, attest to this practice.
-After British colonisation of South Australia and the establishment of the Raukkan (previously Point McLeay) mission in 1859, the Ngarrindjeri were taken off their land and became unable to access their traditional fishing and hunting grounds.
-Famous Ngarrindjeri author and inventor David Unaipon (who is featured on the Australian $50 note) repeatedly asked a 1913 Royal Commission into the welfare of SA Aboriginal people for a fishing licence, but this was not granted.
+After British colonisation of South Australia and the establishment of the Raukkan (previously Point McLeay) mission in 1859, the Ngarrindjeri were removed from their land, thereby becoming unable to access their traditional fishing and hunting grounds.
+Famous Ngarrindjeri author and inventor David Unaipon (who is featured on the Australian $50 note) asked the 1913 Royal Commission on the Aborigines for a fishing licence, but this was not granted.

-From then until the 1990s, pipis were primarily used by Europeans as bait in South Australia, and it was not until Italian immigrants introduced vongole into restaurants in the 1990s that prices increased to the point of becoming viable for commercial fishing.
+From then until the 1990s, pipis were primarily used by Europeans as bait in South Australia, and it was not until Italian immigrants introduced vongole into restaurants in the 1990s that prices increased to the point of viability for commercial fishing.
 In 2004, regulations regarding human consumption were included into the Fisheries Act 1982, and 32 licences to harvest unlimited quantities were offered at A$150,000 each.
-Subsequently, imported Asian clam species have largely replaced P. deltoides as bait due to the lower cost.
+Subsequently, imported Asian clam species have largely replaced P. deltoides as bait because of their lower cost.